Overview

 Apache Pier

 Open 365 days a year, The Apache Pier is one of the largest piers in the area.
-Apache is the longest wooden fishing pier on the East Coast at 1206 ft long.
-Families have been strolling the pier for decades, enjoying ice cream cones and casually asking the fishermen, What’s biting?”
-A well-informed staff and fully stocked tackle shop will provide you with everything you need to reel in dinner or teach your grandkids about the great outdoors.
+Apache is the longest wooden fishing pier on the East Coast at 1206 feet long.
+Families have been strolling this pier for decades, enjoying ice cream cones and casually chatting with fishermen to find out what’s biting.
+The well-informed staff and fully stocked tackle shop provide everything you need to reel in dinner or teach your grandkids about the joy of pier fishing in Myrtle Beach.

 More InfoCherry Grove Fishing Pier

-Originally built in the 1950’s, the Cherry Grove Fishing Pier is the northernmost of our area piers.
+Originally built in the 1950s, the Cherry Grove Fishing Pier is the northernmost of the Myrtle Beach fishing piers.
 It was extended and renovated extensively in 1999 following Hurricane Floyd.
-At 985-ft in length, there is ample room to find a spot with your rod and reel while you enjoy the sun and salt air.
-A raised observation deck at the pier’s end also makes for spectacular views of the coastline.
+At 985 feet in length, the pier offers ample room to find a spot with your rod and reel and enjoy the sun and salt air while you wait for a big catch.
+A raised observation deck at the pier’s end also offers spectacular coastline views.

 More InfoMyrtle Beach State Park Pier

-The Myrtle Beach State Park offers a more natural setting than typically found among the busier resort areas.
-A small admission fee grants you access to the park and the use of its numerous nature trails, picnic areas, and beachfront.
-The fishing pier is at the center of the wide, undeveloped beach area.
-It is free to walk on but requires a small fee to get your hook in the water.
+The Myrtle Beach State Park offers a more natural setting than is typically found among the busier resort areas with fishing piers.
+Paid admission grants you access to the park and the use of its numerous nature trails, picnic areas, and beachfront, but an additional fee is required to get your hook in the water off of the fishing pier located at the center of the wide, undeveloped beach area.
+Walking the pier here, however, is free.

 More Info